American College of Osteopathic Emergency Physicians (ACOEP)

 The Student National Medical Association (SNMA) was started to address the issues and concerns of both minority medical students and minority communities, both of whom are underrepresented in healthcare.
 While being an underrepresented student is not a requirement for membership, the organization focuses on creating opportunities for VCOM students to engage medical minority populations through community health initiatives.

 Student Osteopathic Medical Association (SOMA)

 The Student Osteopathic Medical Association (SOMA) is the student affiliate organization of the American Osteopathic Association (AOA).
-Our goal is to promote osteopathic ideals and unity within the profession.
-SOMA works to educate future osteopathic physicians about current issues in healthcare and foster dialogue among healthcare professionals to continually improve the quality of our nation’s healthcare.
-Furthermore, SOMA encourages student-physician networking through events such as regional and national conferences, and various campus social events.
+The organization works to educate future osteopathic physicians about current issues in healthcare and foster dialogue among healthcare professionals to continually improve the quality of our nation’s healthcare.
+Furthermore, SOMA encourages student-physician networking through events such as regional and national conferences, DO Day on the Hill, and various campus social events.

 Student Osteopathic Surgical Association (SOSA)

 The purpose of the Student Osteopathic Surgical Association (SOSA) is to represent and educate future osteopathic surgeons at VCOM.
 The organization helps students achieve this through many different activities which include: stressing the understanding of osteopathic principles in relationship to disease in the practice of surgery; helping to promote education in the field of surgery, including gowning and gloving, scrubbing, sterile technique, suturing and tying techniques, operating room behavior, instrumentation, universal precautions, osteopathic manipulative management of the surgical patient, pre- and post-operative management of surgical patients, and surgical documentation; and providing a forum for discussion amongst students and surgeons.